-- The depth of the pea gravel is also crucial to the success of your landscape.
+- The depth of the pea stone is also crucial to the success of your landscape.
 If you don’t use enough gravel your landscaping feature will suffer and not appear as you may have imagined.
 It can also become a safety issue, so read the guidelines on the recommended depth before starting a project.

 We like to think of sand for a foundation, as flour to a baker.
 It’s an essential base material but makes the end result great.
 (It’s also easy to work with.)

 While you need to be specific with your own measurements and walkway outline and markings, we have a few DIY tips for laying your walkway materials: